Caught in the middle: The islanders sharing their home with the US military

 The survivors

 Domingo Santos was just 10 years old when he heard the planes roaring above.
+He and his entire village were in church.

 It was December 8, 1941, and the Japanese were invading.
 Two days later, the island was surrendered, leading to three years of oppression under the Empire of Japan.